puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 Now you can add specific application settings to the custom profile by adding rows containing OMA-URI strings and values.
 For a list of all available policies, see [Microsoft Edge - Policies](microsoft-edge-policies.md).

 >[!NOTE]
->You can calculate the OMA-URI value for a given policy
+>You can calculate the OMA-URI value for a given policy.
+See [URI format for configuring an app policy](https://docs.microsoft.com/en-us/windows/client-management/mdm/win32-and-centennial-app-policy-configuration#uri-format-for-configuring-an-app-policy) for more information.

 In the following example, we will add a setting to always show the Home button in Microsoft Edge.